 - Singapore Management University (SMU)

 SAS College Guide: Each December, each junior's family is given a printed copy of our annually updated College Guide.
-You can also download a copy from this website by clicking the link above.
+You can also download a copy from this website by clicking the provided link.

 I was accepted to every school I applied to, including Cornell, Carnegie Mellon University, and Northwestern.
 At nearly every UC I was offered the Dean’s or Regent’s Scholarship.
 I narrowed my choice down to Caltech, USC, Harvey Mudd, and UC Berkeley.